 While primarily a respiratory disease, COVID-19 can also lead to neurological problems.
 Patients with COVID-19 have experienced multiple symptoms regarding the brain.
 These symptoms widely range from confusion to life-threatening strokes.
 Patients in their 30s and 40s are suffering potentially life-changing neurological issues due to strokes.
 Although there isn’t a concrete answer as to why the brain may be harmed, researchers have their theories.

+While some patients may lose taste and smell, others have trouble thinking clearly, sometimes referred to as “brain fog.”
 Patients who have recovered from COVID-19 but continue to have cognitive problems, including brain fog, can be evaluated by a neuropsychologist at Ochsner’s Brain Health Center.